prospective/prospective-posting/README.md

 2. PostCSS allows you to use all CSSNext features, with enabled autoprefixing. see also [http://cssnext.io/features](http://cssnext.io/features)
 3. You can install any missing dependency or library using NPM.
 Whether it is a CSS dependency like bootstrap grid or JS / TS dependency like jQuery

+# Goal

+The goal is to work collaboratively on a simple job posting layout using most recent HTML/CSS/JS features.
+During the session we will discuss and talk about design and coding in general.
+To get us started with the task, we will have a visual design in InVision ready to be implemented.
+It is up to you to make the best of the posting.
+Depending on the progress we might get to some simple coding in JS or TS.